ooddle

 Why This Works

 When you look at a screen, your eye muscles, the ones that control focus, contract to maintain near vision.
 Hold this contraction for an hour and the muscles fatigue.
 Hold it for eight hours a day for years and the system loses some of its flexibility.
+Sustained near focus is the visual equivalent of holding a dumbbell at arm's length all day.

 Looking at something twenty feet away, even briefly, allows the focusing muscles to fully relax.
 This is the equivalent of standing up after sitting for an hour.
 The contraction releases, blood flow returns, and the system resets.
+The brief reset is enough to prevent the cumulative strain that builds over a workday.

 The combination of distance focus and conscious blinking, done frequently, prevents most of what we call computer vision syndrome.
+The practice is simple enough to feel trivial, which is exactly why it works at scale across a workday.

 How to Do It

 The technique is sometimes called the twenty-twenty-twenty rule, but the ten-second version is more practical for high-volume use.
+The shorter duration is easier to actually do, which means it actually gets done.

 Look up from your screen.
 Find something at least twenty feet away, ideally out a window.
 A tree, a building, the horizon.
 Focus your eyes on it.
 Blink slowly five to ten times.
 Stay there for ten seconds total.
 Return to your screen.